Borderless360/django-logic/README.md

 ProcessManager.bind_model_process(Invoice, MyProcess, state_field='my_state')
 ```

-4. Advance your process with conditions, side-effects, and callbacks into the process
+4. Advance your process with conditions, side-effects, and callbacks into the process.
+Use next_transition to automatically continue the process.
 ```python
 class MyProcess(BaseProcess):
     process_name = 'my_process'